 Skip to main content

-This page outlines rebates and financing options available for residents interested in making their home more sustainable.
+This page outlines rebates, tax credits, and financing options available for residents interested in making their home more sustainable.
 This list will be updated to reflect changes on an ongoing basis.

 Energy Efficiency Projects

-The following rebates and financial incentives can be used by homeowners who are interested in pursuing energy efficiency upgrades in their homes.
-These upgrades can include building envelope projects, EnergySmart appliance upgrades, LED conversions, HVAC upgrades, and more.
+The following financial incentives can be used by homeowners who are interested in pursuing energy efficiency upgrades in their homes.
+These upgrades can include building envelope projects, appliance upgrades, LED conversions, HVAC upgrades, and more.
+Homeowners can use this electrification incentive calculator by Rewiring America to estimate for how much money they may qualify.

 Duke Energy Rebates

 Duke Energy provides a number of rebates for home energy efficiency upgrades.
-The Smart $aver Home Improvement Rebates offers up to $1400 in rebates for investments in HVAC, weatherization, heat pumps, and pool pump projects.
-These rebates can be paired with the $1000 rebate offered by the City of Bloomington BGHIP Program
+The Smart $aver Home Improvement Rebate program provides money back for HVAC, weatherization, heat pumps, and pool pump projects using a Duke-approved contractor.

 Additionally, Duke’s Online Savings Store offers discounted efficiency enhancing products, such as LEDs and light fixtures, smart thermostats, water fixtures, and power strips.

-Home Energy Rebates from the Inflation Reduction Act
+Home Energy Savings from the Inflation Reduction Act

 The following rebates and financial incentives can be used by homeowners who are interested in pursuing renewable energy investments for their homes.